dthigpen/text-engine/readme.md

 For instance, you may wish to implement your own versions of the "save" and "load" commands.
 Or you may not wish to include `save` or `load` at all.

-Commands are stored on a global array called `commands`.
-Each element in the array is a JavaScript object with methods attached.
-The index of the element indicates how many arguments it accepts.
-So, for instance, all methods attached to `commands[0]` take zero arguments.
+Commands are stored on a global Object called `commands`.
 Methods are named according to what the player types to issue them.
-For instance, the player can type "go" with no arguments to see available exits in the room.
-This command is found at `commands[0].go`.
+For instance, the player can type "go" to see available exits in the room.
+This command is found at `commands.go`.

 Here are a few examples of ways to override the default commands: